-The service that runs Recorded Login and Custom User Behavior recordings is called Trails.
+The service that runs Recorded Login recordings is called Trails.
 If you for some reason need to modify your .trail files containing your recordings, please refer to this documentation.

 For most use cases, you will not need to refer to this documentation to troubleshoot or solve any issues you might experience while setting up your Recorded Login.
-For a general introduction and troubleshooting tips to this functionality, please refer to this article instead.
+For a general introduction and troubleshooting tips to this functionality, read more about how to scan behind login using Recorded Login.

 By performing these events, various requests will be made.
 These requests are recorded for future use.
 Any cookie being set will be used elsewhere later when performing crawling and security testing.